Additional liquidity instruments

 "Swap" operations are a monetary policy instrument aimed at delivering liquidity to the market.

-From April 2020, in addition to standard refinancing loans, the NBG provides liquidity support to the market through FX swap operations.
-In addition to banks, the FX swaps are also available to microfinance organizations.
+From April 2020, in addition to standard refinancing loans, the NBG has provided liquidity support to the market through FX swap operations.
+In addition to banks, the FX swaps were also available to microfinance organizations.

 Through swap transactions, the NBG buys foreign currency with the national currency for a period of one month at a spot rate, provided that it is sold back at the forward rate.
 The commercial banks and microfinance organizations will receive liquidity through swap operations with a limit of 200-200 million USD (in total 400 million USD).
 The total amount of the swap will be distributed among the participants of the scheme in proportion to the market share of the financial institution.
 At the same time, to avoid excessive concentration, a limit of 25% of the total volume is be imposed on each organization.
 The Commercial Bank and the microfinance organization have the opportunity to receive different amounts of FX swap every month within the limits set for them.